marsbard/grua/README.md

     - solr
 ```
 In this instance, the `share` container will be stacked before the `solr` container is, and also
-when the underlying images are created they respect the same order.
+when the underlying images are filled they respect the same order.

 When unstacking or emptying the containers, the ordering is respected in reverse.
 In the example shown
 above, the `solr` container would be unstacked before the `share` container.